-Okanagan Regional Library (ORL) president Don Nettleton and members of the libraries’ management team will be undergoing sensitivity and diversity training following comments made about a drag queen storytelling event.
+Okanagan Regional Library (ORL) president Don Nettleton and the management team will undergo sensitivity and diversity training following comments made about a drag queen storytelling event.

-The incident arose in September when Nettleton sent out a memo about a new storytelling event at a Kelowna downtown library where drag queens would be reading stories to children during storytime sessions on Saturdays in September and November.
+The incident arose in September when Nettleton sent out a memo about a new storytelling event planned for the Kelowna downtown library where drag queens would be reading stories to children during story time sessions on Saturdays in September and again in November.

 “A controversial and potentially very divisive story time program has arisen within the ORL,” Nettleton said in the memo dated Sept.
 18.

-“Almost half of the leadership team was strongly in support of the library being involved in this type of programming…while the other half of the leadership team saw offering such a program target at 3-6 year olds as inappropriate for their age.”
+“Almost half of the leadership team was strongly in support of the library being involved in this type of programming … while the other half of the leadership team saw offering such a program target at three to six year olds as inappropriate for their age.”

 In the memo, Nettleton went on to say that the event would also receive criticism from the Kelowna community.